OpenAuditLabs/oal-web/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3 (AGPLv3) - see the [LICENSE](LICENSE) file for details.

 ## Contact